McShelby/hugo-theme-relearn/exampleSite/content/configuration/modifications/dependencies/_index.en.md

     {{- end }}
     ````

+Important notes:

-Character casing is relevant!
+- Character casing is relevant!

-- the `name` setting in your `hugo.toml` must match the key (that needs to be prefixed with a `has`) you used for the store in your `layouts/shortcodes/myshortcode.html`.
+- The `name` in `hugo.toml` must match the `Store` key used in the shortcode file, prefixed with a `has`.
-- the key on `relearn.dependencies` in your `hugo.toml` must match the base file name of your loader file.
+- The key of `relearn.dependencies` must match the loader file name.

-See the `math`, `mermaid` and `openapi` shortcodes for examples.
+See the `math`, `mermaid`, and `openapi` shortcodes for examples.

 {{% notice note %}}
-If you are really into customization of the theme and want to use the dependency loader for your own locations, you can do this by simply calling it from inside of your overriden partials
+For advanced customization, you can use the dependency loader in your own partials:

 ````go
 {{- partial "dependencies.gotmpl" (dict "page" . "location" "mylocation") }}
 ````
 {{% /notice %}}

+Give a unique name for the `location` parameter when you call it, so you can distinguish your loaders behavior depending on the location it was called from.